catpea/poetry/db/poetry-0089.md

 <br><br>

 Do not seek to invent your superpowers,<br>
-instead, recognize the once you already have and expand them.
+instead, recognize the ones you already have - and expand them.